Facebook – The king of social media

 Design Wizard offers thousands of videos, thousands of design templates and over 1.2 million images.
 Their easy-to-use editing suites makes the design process quick and simple.

 This range of creative possibilities offer a major advantage to any marketer who uses the tool.
 Design Wizard enables users to upload their own videos, images and fonts and include them in their design.
 It also offers a variety of images through it’s free stock sister website PikWizard.
 You can choose from a library of high-quality images and turn them into custom designs.
-Design Wizard is also integrated with social media marketing tools Buffer and Hubspot.
+Design Wizard is also integrated with social media marketing tips, tools Buffer and Hubspot.

 Pagemodo is a cool little tool that allows you to edit your Facebook pages in a much more dynamic and flexible way than you can with Facebook itself.
 Among other features, it allows you to create eye-catching cover images, add new tabs to the page interface, easily run contests, and find and schedule new content.